-I’ve just drafted a new section to add to the front of The Coaching Site Guide which I’m now updating for January 2018.
+I’ve just drafted a new section to add to the front of The Coaching Website Guide which I’m now updating for January 2018.

 Just this morning, I added in a short My Story section to the beginning to connect with readers, entertain them, inspire and educate.

 In 2001, when I left the corporate world, I wanted to pursue my childhood passion for “creating on computers.”

 I was tired of the office life, commuting, soul-less work and all that jazz.

 But, being in business for myself (with some basic skills training) was a bit scary.